How-Tos

 "total": 100

-Notes and Limitations
+}jsonNotes and Limitations

-• Rate Limiting: The API has a rate limit of 1 requests per second.
+last_seenfield is updated every minute.
+Devices that reconnect within this interval may still appear as offline. - Rate Limiting: The API has a rate limit of 1 requests per second.
 Exceeding this limit will result in a 429 Too Many Requests error.

-• Time Zone: All timestamps are in UTC.
+- Time Zone: All timestamps are in UTC.
 Ensure your application adjusts for local time zones if necessary.